UNDP in Libya

 UNDP is the United Nations global development network advocating for sustainable development and inclusive economic growth.
 UNDP started to work in Libya in 1976.

 Libya’s dramatic political transition in 2011 was followed by political instability and armed conflict.
 In 2015, the UN brokered the Libyan Political Agreement (LPA) which formed a new "unity" authority - the Presidency Council headed by Prime Minister-designate Fayez Sarraj.
 However, a year after the agreement, the House of Representatives based in Tubruk, rejected the Government of National Accord (GNA) proposed by PM-designate Serraj.
-After five years of conflict and an increasingly political environment, the Libyan people are experiencing a steady deterioration in the humanitarian situation.
+After years of conflict, Libya remains confronted by persistently weak and fragmented governance and security structures, a widespread lack of access to basic services, as well as high levels of food insecurity, growing unemployment, economic volatility and civil unrest.
+The appointment of the interim executive authority opens new opportunities for peace, reconciliation and development in the country, however, the rapid spread of COVID-19, in the case of Libya, only adds to the internal security, political and economic crises.

 The development challenge